 - Mentors are expected to have a minimum of 8 years working experience in the Instructional Design or related field.

 - Two hours a month working as a mentor/mentee pair, e.g., video conference, lunch meeting, e-mails, telephone conversations, etc.

 - Two professional development activities per duration of the program where you attend in-person or virtually with your mentee.
 The program will provide a list of suggested activities, e.g. Educause ELI events, topic-specific webinars

 - Two professional development 30-minutes series events that are hosted by the Advisory Committee.

-- Two reflections that will be posted to the Google Community that we will introduce during the kick-off session.
+- Two reflections that will be posted to a collaborative platform that the Advisory Committee will introduce during the kick-off session.

 - Each pair begins by designing a set of goals for both the mentor and the mentee which they both agree upon.